 Instructions

-1. Preheat oven to 350°.
-Line an 8x8-inch baking pan with parchment paper, and spray with baking spray with flour.
+- Preheat oven to 350°.
+Line an 8-inch square baking pan with parchment paper, letting excess extend over sides of pan; lightly spray parchment with baking spray with flour.

-2. In a medium bowl, stir together flour, oats, melted butter, sugars, and salt with a wooden spoon until crumbly.
+- In a medium bowl, whisk together flour, oats, melted butter, sugars, and salt until crumbly.
 Press half of mixture into bottom of prepared pan.
-Sprinkle with strawberries, and cover with Quick Strawberry Jam.
-Sprinkle remaining crumble on top.
+Arrange strawberries on prepared crust; dollop Quick Strawberry Jam all over berries.
+Sprinkle remaining flour mixture onto jam.

-3. Bake until golden brown and bubbly, 55 minutes to 1 hour.
-Let cool on a wire rack for 20 minutes.
-Refrigerate for at least 1 hour before slicing.
+- Bake until topping is golden brown and filling is bubbly, 55 minutes to 1 hour.
+Let cool completely in pan on a wire rack.

 Read the whole article in Bake From Scratch Summer 2016.